 1. INTRODUCTION

 The largest (N > 43,000) comorbidity study to date, the National Epidemiological Survey on Alcohol and Related Conditions (NESARC), reported that in individuals with anxiety disorders that sought treatment, there was a prevalence rate of 12.1% for a comorbid alcohol use disorder (AUD): furthermore, 33.4% of individuals who sought treatment for AUD also met criteria for an anxiety disorder (1).
-A more recent NESARC study found an association between AUD and anxiety disorders only across most levels of AUD severity (2).
-Additionally, prior research featuring clinical treatment has also shown that up to 55% of individuals receiving treatment for unhealthy alcohol use have also met diagnostic criteria for an anxiety disorder (3).
-A meta-analysis featuring 22 publications of alcohol comorbidity data, across various countries, reported an odds-ratio (OR) of 2.11 between alcohol use disorder and any anxiety disorder (4, 5).
-From a treatment perspective, effective care relies on accurate diagnoses to ensure the appropriate care for both anxiety and AUD.
+A more recent NESARC study found an association between AUD and anxiety disorders across most levels of AUD severity (2).
+Furthermore, research in clinical settings has also shown that up to 55% of individuals receiving treatment for unhealthy alcohol use have also met diagnostic criteria for an anxiety disorder (3).
+A meta-analysis featuring 22 publications of alcohol comorbidity data, across various countries, reported an odds-ratio (OR) of 2.11 between AUD and any anxiety disorder (4, 5).
+From a treatment perspective, effective care relies on accurate diagnoses to ensure appropriate care for both anxiety and AUD.
 Individuals displaying AUD with comorbid anxiety often do not respond to treatments for AUD (6, 7).
 In a study examining 82 individuals seeking treatment for AUD, more than twice as many individuals with comorbidity relapsed within 4 months following treatment discharge compared to individuals with no anxiety disorder (52% vs. 21%; (3)).
 Previous clinical trials have found, in patients presenting with an AUD and anxiety comorbidity, that treating anxiety solely (8) or supplementing anxiety treatment with AUD treatment (9) results in similar outcomes: a reduction of anxiety-related symptoms but no change in alcohol use severity.

 The Structural Clinical Interview for DSM (SCID) is considered the ‘gold standard’ examination for diagnosing anxiety and other disorders based on the Diagnostic and Statistical Manual of Mental Disorders (10-12).
-However, the instrument is timely to administer and requires specific training and skill sets.
+However, the instrument is timely to administer and requires a large breadth of training and skill sets [insert references], which are uniform amongst all SCID diagnostic interviewers.
 Therefore, brief, self-report questionnaires for detecting symptoms of anxiety are often used, especially in research settings (13).
-These brief questionnaires are convenient, though their accuracy may vary.
+These brief questionnaires are convenient and comparable over repeated measures, though their accuracy may vary.